 The Mark Degree is open to all Master Masons.
 The Order is generally perceived to be more informal than the Craft and there is no doubt that among Mark Master Masons you will ever find friends.
 The ceremony of admission is called “advancement” and chronologically the degree follows that of Fellow Craft.
 The legend of the degree is most instructive and, is well founded on statements of Holy Writ, relating to a period in the building of the Temple prior to the death of Hiram Abif.
 It teaches the lesson that education is the reward of labour and contains a dramatic message.
 The symbol of the degree is a keystone, on which is engraved certain mystic letters, the meaning of which is revealed during the ceremony.
 The Mark Degree assists old and young brethren alike to gain experience in Freemasonry, and thus make their mark, without first having been installed in the Craft Chair

-Contact details are shown in the Buckinghamshire Masonic Directory.
+Contact details are shown in the Buckinghamshire Masonic Directory or click here to visit the Bucks Mark Master Masons' web site.

 site design and development by Officepark